CBeri9496/Data_Mining_Project/README.md

 # Data

-+ Since this data comes from a survey, there were many records that had “bad” data.
++ Since this data comes from a survey, there were many records that had "bad" data.
 + We ended up eliminating about 4% of the data due to missing, invalid or inconsistent occurrences.
 + As a result, we went from 4,057 records down to 3,887 with 17.59% victims.